olliequ/KittyBot/README.md

 - Perhaps a unimelb-handbook webscraping related command?
 The repo already uses a webscraper (`BeautifulSoup`) you could use!
 - Greeting new people when they join the server in `#general`.
 - Getting Kitti to reply to someone if they thank Kitti (e.g.: `Thanks @Kitti!` ... `You're welcome @____ 🐱`).
+- Add programming/CS related facts to the fact 'database'.
+The database is currently a list of strings (each is a fact) whereby each string is a fact/common-misconception scraped from a Wikipedia page.
 - Implement some sort of natural language processing thing (neural network?) that does something to do with text analysis (e.g. off a message that someone sends).
 This is some next level stuff, but hey, if there's an interest then why not? 😃
 - Implement a creative command you have of your own!